-The City of Rocklin has provided CDBG funding to The Gathering Inn (TGI) in the past.
-As a result of additional CDBG subrecipient applicants in recent years and the 15% public services funding limit, the City has decided to fund TGI from its Low- and Moderate-Income Housing Asset (LMHA) Fund for Homelessness Prevention and Rapid Rehousing (HPRR).
-TGI has requested \$65,000 in funding.
-We anticipate their funding request will be provided through the Citywide budget.
+The City of Rocklin has provided CDBG funding to The Gathering Inn (TGI) in the past several years (funding range has been between \$12,000 to \$18,000 annually).
+However, as a result of additional CDBG subrecipient applicants in recent years and the 15% public services funding limit, the City has decided to fund TGI from its Low- and Moderate-Income Housing Asset (LMHA) Fund for Homelessness Prevention and Rapid Rehousing (HPRR).
+TGI typically requests \$60,000 - \$65,000 per year.
+We anticipate their funding request would be provided through the Citywide budget.
 In addition to HPRR, TGI's primary goal is to meet the very basic needs of guests on a daily basis year-round: hygiene, food and safe overnight shelter.
 TGI provides access to showers, toiletries, clean dry socks and clothes, plus transportation to a host church where guests are provided a warm and safe place for sleeping along with a hot nutritious meal.
 Each morning guests are transported back to the intake sites where they can access social services.

 The Homeless Resource Council of the Sierras (HRCS) and Placer County's Continuum of Care (CoC) conducts a Housing Inventory Count (HIC) and Point-in-Time (PIT) count of sheltered and unsheltered homeless persons during the last ten days in January in odd numbered years.
 The Housing Inventory Count (HIC) is a report that informs the homeless assistance community on the capacity to house persons who are homeless at local and national levels.
-The PIT provides the homeless assistance community with the data needed to understand the number and characteristics of persons who are homeless at one point-intime.
+The PIT provides the homeless assistance community with the data needed to understand the number and characteristics of persons who are homeless at one point-in-time.
 In 2023, the count for Rocklin was 48 individuals.
 Of those individuals, 14 were sheltered and 34 were unsheltered.